keyboardio/Chrysalis/FOCUS_API.md

 The structure is composed of the encoded actions in this order

 - TAP
+  - Tap action which is the first tap to activate.
+There are certain keys that should not be sent with taps (this applies to any other tap after this one), which are:
+    - modifiers
+    - one-shot keys
+    - other superkeys
 - HOLD
+  - Hold action which is the first hold to activate.
+There are certain keys that should not be sent with holds (this applies to any other hold after this one), which are:
+    - Layer keys
+    - one-shot keys
+    - other superkeys
 - TAP & HOLD
 - DOUBLE TAP
 - DOUBLE TAP & HOLD

-To end a superkey, place the number of actions you want to use as keyCodes and then a zero is required to close the superkey, we can then start a new superkey or end the superkey list with a " 0 0 " to tell the plugin, no further superkeys have been configured.
+To end a superkey, place the number of actions you want to use as keyCodes and then a zero.
+The zero is required to close the superkey.
+We can then start a new superkey or end the superkey list with a double zero " 0 0 ".
+This will allow the plugin to know when no further superkeys have been configured.

 #### Commands